phoenixframework/phoenix_live_view/guides/client/js-interop.md

 `"target"` key containing the DOM element which triggered the page loading state.

+If you ever need to prevent a client-managed anchor element from triggering a LiveView unmount on click (e.g. if using client-side routing for part of an otherwise LiveView-rendered page), you can annotate the DOM element with `phx-no-disconnect`.
+This will signal to LiveView to exclude this element from its default routing disconnect logic.

 ### Handling server-pushed events

 When the server uses `Phoenix.LiveView.push_event/3`, the event name